Differentially Private Graph Learning via Sensitivity-Bounded Personalized PageRank: Experiments

 \paragraph{Baselines.} To the best of our knowledge, this is the first PPR paper with differential privacy.
 To compare with relevant joint DP baselines we use the standard randomized response~\cite{dwork2014algorithmic} (edge-flipping) baseline applied to the graph.
-Given the source node $s$, for each (unordered) pair $\{u,v\}$ of nodes ($u,v\neq s$) we apply the randomized response mechanism on the corresponding entry in the adjacency matrix: with probability $p = 2 / (1 + \exp(\epsilon / 2))$, the entry is replaced by a uniform at random $\{0,1\}$, otherwise we keep the true entry.
+Given the source node $s$, for each (unordered) pair $\{u,v\}$ of nodes ($u,v\neq s$) we apply the randomized response mechanism on the corresponding entry in the adjacency matrix: with probability $p = 2 / (1 + \exp( \epsilon))$, the entry is replaced by a uniform at random $\{0,1\}$, otherwise we keep the true entry.
 This results in a joint $\epsilon$-DP output over which we run the non-private PPR algorithm~\cite{andersen2007using}.
-Note that this baseline, for $\epsilon=\Theta(1)$, requires $\Theta(n^2)$ time to generate a DP adjacency matrix, and makes the output matrix becomes dense.
-This limits the applicability of the baseline mechanism, whereas our approach remains scalable for larger graphs.
+Note that this baseline, for $\epsilon=\Theta(1)$, requires $\Theta(n^2)$ time to generate a DP adjacency matrix, and makes the output matrix dense.
+This limits the applicability of the baseline mechanism, whereas our approach remains scalable for larger graphs. \paragraph{Datasets.} We experiment on 2 publicly available datasets available from~\cite{grover2016node2vec,tsitsulin2018verse}.

-We also evaluated another simple joint DP baseline: adding $\lap\left(\frac{1}{\varepsilon}\right)$ noise\footnote{This calibration of noise is needed even in the joint DP setting because of the high sensitivity of PPR.} to all PPR values obtained by the non-private $\textsc{PushFlow}$ algorithm.
-We omit these results as they were close to random.

-\paragraph{Datasets.} We experiment on 2 publicly available datasetsavailable from~\cite{grover2016node2vec,tsitsulin2018verse}.
 Table~\ref{tbl:datasets} reports basic statistics about these datasets.
 POS is a word co-occurrence network built from Wikipedia.
 BlogCatalog a social network of bloggers from the blogcatalog website.